PatrickNgare/Instagram-Clone/README.md

 * Upload my pictures to the application.
 * See my profile with all my pictures.
 * Follow other users and see their pictures on my timeline.
-* Like a picture and leave a comment on it.
+* Like a picture and leave a comment on it.(using facebook like and comments but taaking long to load)
 #### This project uses major technologies which are :
 * HTML5/CSS
 * Bootstrap 4